 (b) make or cause to be made any inquiry, investigation or report required by this Act, or any inquiry, investigation or report which the Minister may think necessary or expedient.

-(2) The Commission may carry out or cause to be carried out all such surveys, investigations and valuations as may be necessary or expedient for the purposes of this Act or incidental to its functions under this Act.
+(2) The Authority may carry out or cause to be carried out all such surveys, investigations and valuations as may be necessary or expedient for the purposes of this Act or incidental to its functions under this Act.

-(3) The Commission shall also have such advisory powers as may from time to time be prescribed, and such other powers as may be imposed by the Minister on the Commission.
+(3) The Authority shall also have such advisory powers as may from time to time be prescribed, and such other powers as may be imposed by the Minister on the Authority.

+[Section 14 amended by No. 28 of 2006 s.
+332.]

 15. Applications

-(1) The Commission shall deal with applications for housing or financial assistance for housing made under this Act or under any other Act or law in relation to housing that is administered by the Commission.
+(1) The Authority shall deal with applications for housing or financial assistance for housing made under this Act or under any other Act or law in relation to housing that is administered by the Authority.

-(2) For the purpose of performing the duties mentioned in subsection (1) the Commission shall, subject to the Act or law concerned, have power and authority —
+(2) For the purpose of performing the duties mentioned in subsection (1) the Authority shall, subject to the Act or law concerned, have power and authority —

 (a) to inquire into and consider applications;